Classification and Compensation

-Employees who believe they are qualified and who are interested in being considered for promotion to a vacant position must obtain and submit a Request – Consideration for Transfer or Promotion Form to the Office of Human Resources.
+Employees who believe they are qualified and who are interested in being considered for promotion to a vacant position must apply to the pertinent posting on the University's applicant tracking system.

 A transfer is a move to a different position within the same job (an Administrative Assistant II in Department A transfers to an Administrative Assistant II position in Department B) or to a different job (an Academic Administrative Assistant II transfers to an Academic Administrative I position) that has salary range midpoint that is the same or lower than the midpoint of the employee's current salary range.
 Transfers occur as the result of an employee's request or through actions taken by the University.
 Union employees are covered by the transfer procedures established in the Memorandum of Agreement for their bargaining unit.